Driving In Greece – Driving Laws And Road Rules 2025

 Tolls on the highways in Greece

-Tolls on the highways in Greece are not negligible. Αs an example, the tolls from Athens to Thessaloniki cost just over 31 euro, and the tolls from Athens to Kalamata cost about 14 euro.
+Tolls on the highways in Greece are not negligible. Αs an example, the tolls from Athens to Thessaloniki cost just under 34 euro, and the tolls from Athens to Kalamata cost 15 euro.

-You can pay the tolls by either card or cash – we recommend having some cash just in case.
-Many of the toll booths are reserved for pass holders, who are making use of the fast pass system. Μake sure that you go to the booth with the blue man.
+You can pay the tolls by either card or cash.
+Many of the toll booths are reserved for pass holders, who are making use of the fast pass system.
+Make sure that you go to the booth with the blue man.

 Toll station on the Greek highways

-What many Greeks as well as visitors find annoying, is that there are many toll booths along the way.
+What many visitors (and also Greeks) find annoying, is that there are many toll booths along the way.
 The only thing you can do?
 Be patient, or avoid the main highways and opt for the secondary national roads.

 Driving on the national roads in Greece